polterguy/polterguy.github.io/tutorials/database-crud/index.md

 ---
 title: Automatically generate a CRUD Web API using Hyperlambda
-description: In this article we generate a Hyperlambda CRUD web API using Magic, for then to analyse the generated code, providing you with the knowledge required to understand how Magic is doing its Magic.
+description: By using Magic you can automatically generate a CRUD API wrapping your existing SQL database in seconds.
 og_image: "https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/og-crud.jpg"
 ---

-# Automatically generate a CRUD Web API using Hyperlambda
+# Generate a CRUD API in seconds

 This is a _"hands on tutorial"_, and assumes you've already [installed Magic](/tutorials/getting-started/) locally or at some server.
 This tutorial covers the following parts of Magic and Hyperlambda.